fscorrupt/awesome-stars/README.md

 ## Python

+- [jl94x4/ColleXions](https://github.com/jl94x4/ColleXions) - ColleXions automates the process of pinning collections to your Plex home screen, making it easier to showcase your favorite content.
+With customizable features, it enhances your Plex experience by dy
 - [lllyasviel/FramePack](https://github.com/lllyasviel/FramePack) - Lets make video diffusion practical!
 - [Bothari/googlarr](https://github.com/Bothari/googlarr) - A Plex poster daemon that overlays googly eyes on your media library
 - [jordanlambrecht/calendarr](https://github.com/jordanlambrecht/calendarr) - A docker container that will publish Sonarr and Radarr's release calendar to Discord + Slack on a weekly/daily basis